As Tropical Storm Jerry churns in the Atlantic, Priscilla and a nor'easter threaten US with flooding

 In the Pacific, Tropical Storm Raymond was forecast to remain off the southwestern coast of Mexico through Friday before nearing Baja California Sur on Saturday and Sunday.
 The hurricane center said the storm would strengthen by Friday before weakening over the weekend.

-A tropical storm watch associated with Raymond was issued from Zihuatanejo to Cabo Corrientes, Mexico.
+A tropical storm warning associated with Raymond was issued from Zihuatanejo to Cabo Corrientes, Mexico.

-Tropical Storm Priscilla was centered about 165 miles (265 kilometers) west-southwest of the southern part of Baja California and moving north-northwest at 8 mph (13 kph) with maximum sustained winds of about 45 mph (75 kph).
+Tropical Storm Priscilla was centered about 170 miles (275 kilometers) west of Cabo San Lazaro, Mexico, and moving north-northwest at 8 mph (13 kph) with maximum sustained winds of about 50 mph (85 kph).

 Priscilla had approached major hurricane status Tuesday before weakening to a tropical storm on Wednesday.

-The storm is expected to move into the southwestern U.S. as it weakens further and flood watches have been issued for parts of Arizona, California and Nevada.
+The storm is expected to move into the southwestern U.S. as it weakens further.
+Flood watches have been issued for parts of Arizona, California and Nevada.

 Meanwhile, the former tropical storm Octave dissipated Thursday about 360 miles (580 kilometers) off the southern tip of Baja California, the hurricane center said.